Ranmanuyan/lei_liu.github.io/_pages/HOME.md

 ---

-# Computational Optimization is the point where elegant mathematics and powerful computer science intersect
+# The intersection where elegant mathematics meets powerful computer science

 ## Stochastic Flow shop scheduling
 A classical puzzle is the flow-shop scheduling problem: given n jobs and m machines, each job must visit the machines in the same fixed order, and the processing time of job j on machine i is a non-negative random variable.
 The goal is to choose a permutation of the jobs that minimizes some objectives.